 If you want to ensure that your plumbing system keeps working as it is supposed to, it’s important to be aware of the various issues that can crop up when it comes to plumbing.
 By staying on top of the possible issues you can avoid a huge repair bill and keep everything running smoothly.

-* Leaky Faucets — Wherever the leaky faucets are, bathroom, kitchen or laundry room it’s important to fix them while they’re small.
-Even if it seems rather insignificant any water leaks can cause problems such as mold build up, and they will get bigger and sometimes suddenly.
+* Leaky Faucets — Wherever the leaky faucets are, bathroom, kitchen, or laundry room it’s important to fix them while they’re small.
+Even if it seems rather insignificant any water leaks can cause problems such as mold build-up, and they will get bigger and sometimes suddenly.
 Faucets can leak at the source where water comes out, and they can also leak at the base of the faucet.
-Check both areas and repair as needed.
+Check both areas and repair them as needed.

 * High Water Pressure — If your water pressure seems super high, either suddenly or has always been super high this can also be a problem.
 You can check water pressure with a pressure gauge.
 If the pressure is showing as too high it’s important to replace the pressure regulator.
 It’s not safe to have super high water pressure, it can destroy your pipes and cause quite a mess if not taken care of as soon as possible.

 * Running Toilets — Nothing wastes water quite like a running toilet.
 If you find that you’re having to wiggle the handle too much to get the toilet to stop running it’s time to replace the works inside the toilet.
 You may only need to replace various parts like the flapper chain or the flapper seal.
 A great way to check to see if your toilet is running even if you can’t hear it, is to put some food coloring into the tank and see if the bowl water becomes colored without flushing it.